harikrishnan-kp/Learn-C/preprocessor.md

 # C Preprocessors
-Preprocessors are programs that process the source code before compilation.
+Preprocessors are programs that process the source file before compilation.
 Several steps are involved between writing a program and executing a program in C.

 <img src="https://media.geeksforgeeks.org/wp-content/cdn-uploads/Preprocessor-In-C.png" height="300" width="600">